crisfervil/blog/source/_drafts/UI-Automated-Tests-in-Dynamics-CRM-365.md

 Well, the clever guys at Microsoft must have came up with the same conclusion, and decided to create a framework for this; it is called [EasyRepro](https://github.com/Microsoft/EasyRepro).

-EasyRepo is a library meant to facilitate the writing of UI tests for Dynamics 365, leveraging the well defined structure mentioned above.
+EasyRepro is a library meant to facilitate the writing of UI tests for Dynamics 365, leveraging the well defined structure mentioned above.

 # Creating your first EasyRepro test